versx/WhMgr/README.md

 - Support for Donors/Supporters only notifications.
 - Direct messages of Pokemon notifications based on city roles assigned.
 - Custom prefix support as well as mentionable user support for commands.
+- Subscriptions based on distance from a set location or specific gym names.
 - Twilio text message alerts for ultra rare Pokemon.
 - Custom image support for Discord alarm reports.
 - Custom icon style selection for Discord user notifications.